 Final Verdict

-For most crawl spaces, the Hisense 70-pint is the best choice — its high capacity, built-in pump, and reliable cold-weather operation cover all the bases.
-The Frigidaire FFAD5033W1 is our pick for long-term reliability in a 50-pint unit.
-Budget-minded homeowners will appreciate the TOSOT 50-pint's no-nonsense value.
-If remote monitoring matters to you, the GE ADEL45LY with Wi-Fi lets you check on your crawl space from anywhere.
-And for tight crawl spaces with minimal clearance, the Keystone KSTAD50B fits where others cannot.
+For most crawl spaces, the Hisense 50-Pint with Built-In Pump ($309) is the best choice — its solid capacity, built-in pump, and reliable cold-weather operation cover all the bases.
+The Frigidaire FFAD5033W1 ($314) is our pick for long-term reliability with Wi-Fi and a 50-pint pump unit.
+If remote monitoring matters to you, the GE ADEL45LY ($229) with Wi-Fi lets you check on your crawl space from anywhere — though its 25-pint capacity is best for smaller or moderately damp crawl spaces.
+And for tight crawl spaces with minimal clearance, the Keystone KSTAD50B ($300) fits where others cannot.

 Related Reading